 The team is empathetic while maintaining important boundaries to ensure a feeling of safety.
 Our positive “can-do” attitude does not dismiss a child’s previous experiences; rather, we listen and emotionally ‘hold’ the child so new possibilities become reachable, promoting hope and change.
 The team continually assesses their own work during a fortnightly team meeting and clinical sessions.
 During these meetings, staff discuss the child’s emotional/physical and behavioural needs, the progress made, what’s working and what isn’t, and how we adapt to move forward finding solution.

 We also provide fun and games and use a wide range of leisure activities to engage children and give them a sense of well-being from taking part.
 We actively promote joining clubs and encourage peer relationships.

-Staff are committed to building genuine relationships with the children in our care, enabling trust-building and the new experiences that can arise from this, promoting growth, change and new opportunities.
-We work with reflective professionalism whilst at the same time building a family culture of love, warmth, honesty and freedom of speech.
+Staff are committed to building genuine relationships with the children and young people in our care, enabling trust-building and the new experiences that can arise from this, promoting growth, change and new opportunities.
+We work with reflective professionalism while at the same time building a family culture of love, warmth, honesty and freedom of speech.
 The best interests of the young person are the heart of our commitment to providing this safe haven for promoting change.

 “It is clear that the child thrives at Osmington and the team are now working with him around his next step ensuring that any future transition is carefully planned and managed.”